 Work with online payment systems to track purchases made for Hillel programs and meals.
 Create weekly reports detailing how much net income has been generated through Cafe Sababa, holiday meals, and program fees.
 This intern should be familiar with or comfortable learning about Paypal and Stripe to generate frequent reports.

 Assist Executive Director, Israel Fellow and other staff members with researching, applying and reporting to different grants.
 Previous experience is welcomed but not required.
 The intern will work closely with the executive director to learn the process of grant writing.
 Good writing skills are important for this role.

 Design and implement Hillel branding guidelines, for both digital media and printed materials.
 Create templates for various flyers and printed materials that all interns and staff can use.
 Examples can include menus for meals, promotional flyers for programs, posters, and other materials as needed.
-This intern will work with the Program Associate and Springboard Fellow, and should have basic proficiency with photoshop or other graphics programs.
+This intern will work with the Program Director and Springboard Fellow, and should have basic proficiency with photoshop or other graphics programs.

 This intern will take the lead in deciding how we convey information within Hillel.
 Examples of projects include making spinnies, designing and decorating the bulletin boards, making sure all advertising within Hillel is up-to-date, and updating the pictures on the walls.
 While working with the Engagement Director, they have the freedom to decide what to do with the Cohen Center spaces.
 They will also work with the Israel Affairs VP to maintain the Israel on Campus board, and work with any other board members or student leaders who wish to utilize Hillel space for promotion of their programs.